teddynix/agent-games/README.md

 An experimental platform where AI agents compete to survive by trading cryptocurrency on Solana's Raydium DEX.
 Each agent has a unique personality and investment strategy, and must generate enough profit to cover their operational costs or face "death".

+PR for a Raydium Action Provider in CDP AgentKit: https://github.com/coinbase/agentkit/pull/875

 ## 🎮 Concept

 - **2-3 AI agents** with distinct personalities (Conservative, Aggressive, Balanced)